“Everything is so chaotic”

 3. HEAVY Learning Mode.

-This may seem redundant, but it really cannot go under emphacized.
+This may seem redundant, but it really cannot go under-emphasized.
 In addition to learning about each other and learning the process frameworks, as engineers — we are constantly learning about technologies, learning about our products, learning about our customers, well — just getting smarter.
-Needless to say, this all adds up.
+Needless to say, this all adds up and by the middle end of most days, our cognitive batteries are drained.

 If you ever have watched the Deadliest Catch on Discovery Channel, you get to see the struggles and pains of the first time deckhands – called Greenhorns.
 They are often way over their heads, running into challenges around every corner, and are just flat out exhausted.
 In addition to physically and mentally killing themselves, they are trying to prove themselves.
 Well, this is true with just about every new team member.
 Not only are they dealing with items 1-3 above, the intensity of the learning is magnified and until they have some wins and time under their belt, chaos exists.